F5Networks/f5-openstack-hot/experimental/templates/standalone/2nic/README.md

 ## Introduction

-This solution uses a Heat Orchestration Template to launch a 2-NIC deployment of a BIG-IP VE in an Openstack Private Cloud.
+This solution uses a Heat Orchestration Template to launch a 2-NIC deployment of a BIG-IP VE in an OpenStack Private Cloud.
 In a 2-NIC implementation, one interface is for management and data-plane traffic from the Internet, and the second interface is connected into the networks where traffic is processed by the pool members in a traditional two-ARM design.
 Traffic flows from the BIG-IP VE to the application servers.

 The BIG-IP VE has the <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm">Local Traffic Manager</a> (LTM) module enabled to provide advanced traffic management functionality.
 This means you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.